Christmas Time (Bryan Adams song): Albums

 Despite being listed as a bonus track to the 1983 album Cuts Like a Knife on the Bryan Adams website, there is no official version of the album with "Christmas Time" on it.

-The song, along with its B-side "Reggae Christmas", appears on Bryan Adams' 2019 EP Christmas.
+The song, along with its B-side "Reggae Christmas", appears on Bryan Adams' 2019 EP Christmas but it has never been included on an Adams-only compilation.

 The song is also available on these compilation albums: